Culex modestus

+Culex modestus (no common name) is a species of blood-feeding mosquito of the family Culicidae.

 Distribution

-Cx. modestus has been found to occur in the following countries: Algeria, China, Croatia, Czech Republic, Denmark, Greece, Hungary, Iran, Iraq, Israel, Italy, Mongolia, Morocco, Poland, Romania, Russia, Slovakia, Spain, Sweden, Tajikistan, Turkey, and the United Kingdom.
+Cx. modestus has been found to occur in the following countries: Algeria, China, Croatia, Czech Republic, Denmark, Finland, Greece, Hungary, Iran, Iraq, Israel, Italy, Mongolia, Morocco, Poland, Romania, Russia, Slovakia, Spain, Sweden, Tajikistan, Turkey, and the United Kingdom.
 It was recently rediscovered in the United Kingdom, where larval surveys in 2010 and 2011 identified populations in a small area of southeast England.
 A significant number of Culex modestus specimens was found in 2018 in Leningrad region of Russia, in which only occasional findings were known earlier.

 Ecology

 Cx. modestus larvae live in fresh to slightly saline water in irrigation channels, marshes, and rice fields.
 Adult Cx. modestus females feed on blood of vertebrates, especially birds, horses, and humans; males feed on nectar.